 In recent years, another benefit has joined that list of low-value, hygiene benefits:

-I’ve worked with a lot of rightsholders that have told me how this has given them “more inventory to sell”, and how it “modernises” their offers.
+I’ve worked with a lot of rightsholders that have told me how social media has given them “so much more inventory to sell”, and how it “modernises” their offers.
 Yeah… no. This approach doesn’t modernise an offer any more than carbon fibre modernises a flip phone.

 Come on, people.
 We’re all on social media, and we all follow at least a few teams or charities or events or whatever.
 How much attention do you pay to posts thanking various sponsors for their support?
 How much do you appreciate when sponsor ad after sponsor ad comes across your feed, all shared by the property you follow?
 Yeah, I don’t like it, either, and this is entirely the point.